KANISHKART/KANISHKART/README.md

-- 👋 Hi, I’m KANISHKAR,
+- 👋 Hi, I’m Kanishkar,
 - 👀 I’m interested in learning web development & related technologies.
 - 🌱 4+ years of experience as a software developer.
 - 🏫 Pursuing masters in advanced software development in Ireland.